 - plants that sting or cause a rash, such as nettles, poison ivy, or poison sumac

 - insect bites and stings, such as from wasps, bees, and spiders

-- allergic reactions to lotions, perfumes, detergents, or other substances that come into contact with the skin
+- allergic reactions to lotions, perfumes, detergents, or other substances

 - very dry skin, particularly during the winter months

 - conditions such as eczema

 - anxiety or stress, particularly if a person is worried about skin conditions